DontDoThat21/NoDoxx/README.md

 2. REDACTED/Edge and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension folder
-5. The NoDoxxing extension should now appear in your browser toolbar
+5. The Redactor extension should now appear in your browser toolbar

 ### Usage